-In addition, self-leveling compound is applied in a thin layer.
-This means that when applied to a Bitumen surface it will flake away even faster.
+In addition, a self-leveling compound is applied in a thin layer.
+This means that it will flake away when applied to a Bitumen surface even faster.

-Otherwise, you will simply waste time, effort, and money in trying to get the product to stick.
+Otherwise, you will simply waste time, effort, and money trying to get the product to stick.

 What Can You Do to Ensure That the Self-Leveling Compound Does Stick?

 The very first thing you can try is a mechanical plan.

 By roughening the surface using a mechanical grinder, you can provide a rough surface that allows the self-leveling compound to stick.

 This typically requires a 4” angle grinder that uses a diamond grinding disc.